2024-learn/DevOps/DevopsBootcamp/jenkins/notes.md

       }
   }
   ```

 - __Jenkins Environmental Variables:__
-  -
-  - found at <Jenkins-server>:8080/env-vars.html
+  - found at `<Jenkins-server>:8080/env-vars.html`

 - __MultiBranch Pipeline:__
-  -
   - branch sources > behaviours > discover branches
   - branch-based logic for Multibranch pipeline:

 - __credentials in Jenkins:__
-  -
-  - "credentials plugin: Jenkins offers this plugin to store and manage credentials centrally
+  - "credentials plugin": Jenkins offers this plugin to store and manage credentials centrally
   - __scope:__
     - system(Jenkins and nodes only): credential is available only on the Jenkins server
       - not visible by or available for Jenkins Jobs
-      - use case: used by jenkins admins for configuring/intergrating Jenkins with other Services
+      - use case: used by jenkins admins for configuring/integrating Jenkins with other Services
-    - global(Jenkins, nodes, items, all child items, etc): accessible everyhere.
+    - global(Jenkins, nodes, items, all child items, etc): accessible everywhere.
     - project: credentials that are limited to your project.
       - Only in the multibranch pipeline
       - comes from the folder plugin